TheGreatMarkus/ConUHacks3/README.md

 # ConUHacks3

+This Project was made for the ConUHacks III hackathon.

-This Java Project is meant to help student practice basic arithmetic by asking questions about addition, substraction, multiplication and division.
-This was made in the context of the ConUHacksIII hackathon event.
+It is a simple Java Swing project meant to help student practice basic arithmetic by asking questions about addition, substraction, multiplication and division.

 Made by:
-Cristian Aldea,
+* Cristian Aldea
-Poon Kai Alan Fok,
+* Poon Kai Alan Fok
-Maximilien Fathi,
+* Maximilien Fathi
-Alexander Cohen.
+* Alexander Cohen